Booth notebook

 Why it fits

-I Want To Be The Boy To Warm Your Mother's Heart (Live at The Aragon Ballroom, July 2, 2003) by The White Stripes off Elephant (2023) stays related to War by The Cardigans off The Rest Of The Best (2024) through pop, rock, alternatif et indé, but changes the pocket enough to matter.
+I Want To Be The Boy To Warm Your Mother's Heart (Live at The Aragon Ballroom, July 2, 2003) by The White Stripes off Elephant (2023) stays related to Location by Khalid off American Teen (2017) through pop, rock, alternatif et indé, but changes the pocket enough to matter.
 Reach for it when the turn needs shape, attack, and a record that can define the next move in just a few bars.
+It leaves Chelsea Rodgers by Prince off Anthology: 1995-2010 (2018) a clean lane instead of boxing the handoff in.

 Track context